Minnesota Direct Care and Treatment: Forensic Services

 Forensic Services evaluates and treats patients who have been civilly committed by a Minnesota court after being charged with a serious crime and found not competent to stand trial or not guilty by reason of mental illness or cognitive impairment.
 In 2025, Forensic Services had a budget of $152 Million and 1000 employees.

 Community Based Services

 Community Based Services (CBS) provides residential, vocational, and crisis services for patients with developmental disabilities.
 They operate about 100 group homes as well as a number of vocational and transition sites around the state to support those with developmental disabilities and co-occurring conditions.
 In 2025, their budget was $195 million per year and they employed 1500 workers.

 Outpatient Services

 DCT also provides dental services, primary care, and outpatient psychiatric care for patients and clients who cannot find care elsewhere.
 In 2025, this division had a budget of $7.6 Million and employed 116 employees.

 Operations Support

 The administrative arm of DCT that supports HR, Finance, Legal, and Compliance for the rest of DCT.
-In 2025 it's budget was $67.3 million and it had 270 employees.
+In 2025, its budget was $67.3 million and it had 270 employees.